 Need for Cyber Insurance

 For example, if you own a computer, you are at risk.
-If you have a computer connected to the Internet, you are at greater risk.
-If you use a computer to send and receive email, you are at risk.
+If you have a computer connected to the Internet, you are at a greater risk.
+If you use a computer to send and receive e-mails, you are at risk.
 If you store anything on the computer, you are at risk.
 If you let employees place sensitive information on a laptop, your risk increases.
 If you allow employees to use memory sticks or thumb drives, you are at risk.
 Nearly, anything you do with a computer creates risk for you.
-The cyber risks for a business are almost endless.
+The cyber-risks for a business are almost endless.
 As data breaches occur more frequently, there are additional pressures for businesses to step up efforts to protect the personal information in their possession.
 In fact, there is legislation requiring the protection of personal financial information and personal health information.
 Some of the key risks associated with the use of computers are:

 - Identity theft involving security breaches, where a hacker steals sensitive information